Ralph Houk: Detroit Tigers

 Houk signed a three-year, $225,000 contract to join the Tigers in a similar capacity just less than two weeks later, on October 11.
-He succeeded former Yankees teammate Billy Martin, who had been dismissed on September 2 and Joe Schultz, who served in the interim for the remainder of the 1973 season.
+He succeeded former Yankees teammate Billy Martin, who had been fired on September 2 and Joe Schultz, who served in the interim for the remainder of the 1973 season.

 Aware of the challenge he was going to face, he stated, "I'm more concerned with winning than rebuilding, but we have to rebuild, there's no doubt about it."
-The veteran club (its 1973 roster averaged 31.8 years of age) had won the AL East in 1972 under Martin, but was in need of replacing its longtime stars, including Hall of Famer Al Kaline, with younger talent.
+A veteran team -- Detroit's 1973 roster averaged 31.8 years of age -- the Tigers were five years removed from winning the World Series and had just had won the AL East in 1972 under Martin.
+But the team was in need of a rebuild and began moving on from their longtime stars -- including future Hall of Famer Al Kaline, who retired after Houk's first season.

-The low point came in 1975, when Houk's team lost 102 games, but the 1976 Tigers improved their record by 14 games behind the heroics of rookie pitcher Mark Fidrych, who won 19 games while becoming a national sensation.
-By 1978, Houk had restored Detroit to respectability and its first winning record since 1973, bringing to the team future stars of the Sparky Anderson Tigers such as Lou Whitaker, Alan Trammell and Jack Morris.
-After an 86–76 season in 1978, and with the roster's average age a youthful 26.3, Houk retired.
+The low point came in 1975, when Houk's team lost 102 games -- at the time the second-most losses in a season in franchise history -- but the 1976 Tigers improved their record by 14 games behind the heroics of rookie pitcher Mark Fidrych, who won 19 games while becoming a national sensation.
+By 1978, Houk had restored Detroit to respectability and the Tigers won 86 games, but because Houk overpitched Fidrych in far too many games for a rookie, The Bird would only last two more seasons.
+1978 was their first winning season since 1973, and the first of 11 consecutive winning seasons -- with future stars of the Sparky Anderson-led 1980s Tigers such as Lou Whitaker, Alan Trammell and Jack Morris.

+After the 1978 season, with the roster's average age a youthful 26.3, Houk retired from baseball.